mislms2015/php_mvc/README.md

 # php_mvc
-PHP MVC Framework using hard code
+PHP MVC Framework hard coded

 // Update the .htaccess in the public directory
 // Update config in the app directory according to your database setup